Nitingupta822/Internship_Task_Nitin_Gupta/PowerBI/README.md

 ## 2. Data Overview
 The dataset consists of sales transactions with attributes such as:

-Product Name

-Month

-City

-Total Sales

-Profit Margin

-Customer Count

-Category (Furniture, Electronics)

-Gender Distribution
+Product Name,Month,City,Total Sales,Profit Margin,Customer Count,Category (Furniture, Electronics) and Gender Distribution

 ## 3. Key Findings